M-CALACSAN/Final-Project/README.md

 ### Data Analysis Process
 1. How does each school type rank in starting median salaries?
 (Highest starting salary to lowest by average)
 2. Which region of the U.S has the highest average of the median starting salary?
-3. What is the percent change from starting median salary to mid-career median salary of liberal arts schools?
+3. What is the percent change of the from starting median salary to mid-career median salary of liberal arts schools?
+(Dollar amount)
 4. What is the average mid-career salary of people that graduated from Ivy League schools?
 5. What is the average starting median salary of party schools and how does it compare to the average starting median salary of engineering schools?